xiaoylu/leetcode_category/Cplusplus/Readme.md

 virtual void func() = 0;
 ```
 We cannot create objects of abstract classes.
 But we can pointers to and references of abstract classes, also an abstract class can have constructors.
 If we do not override the pure virtual function in derived class, then derived class also becomes abstract class.
+When all functions are pure virtual, an abstract class is similar to the "interface" in Java.